sunnad99/betburger-notification-service/README.md

 ## Features

+- Live prematch value bets
 - Fully local service
   - SQLite database for storing user data and bets
   - NGROK for exposing the local server to the internet
   - Scheduler for running the telegram bot
   - FastAPI Stripe backend for handling subscription payments
   - Local Telegram backend for handling subscription payments
-- Sending live prematch value bets to telegram groups
   - Currently only Unibet is supported
 - Stripe subscription payments for users to access the service
 - Temporary group links for users to join the telegram group associated with the bookmaker they have subscribed to